tengu-team/layer-sojobo/files/sojobo_api/README.md

 ```
 ## Controller-modules
 <p>Controller modules name must follow this scheme: `controller_<controllername>.py`.
 The controllername MAY NOT contain
 an underscore.
-The module itself must have the following inside:
+The module itself must have the following inside:</p>
 ```python
 class Token(object):
     def __init__(self, url, auth):